← Back to Blog

 Where to find the answer:

-The Pro analysis in UAE Property AI Bot generates an explicit Buy/Pass verdict for any DLD-registered project, with the specific data points that drove it.
+The paid website analysis in Dubai Offer Verdict generates an explicit price-and-risk verdict for any DLD-registered project, with the specific data points that drove it.
 For your own checklist, the verdict emerges from working systematically through questions 1–9.
 If more than two of questions 1–9 produced unsatisfactory answers, the verdict is Pass — at least until the outstanding issues are resolved.

 What a bad answer looks like: "Everyone is buying in this community right now."
 Market momentum is not due diligence.
 It is the condition under which the most expensive mistakes get made.